autoreduction/queue-processor/README.md

 7. To start this as a daemon type `python /usr/bin/queueProcessor_daemon.py start` as the user you want to use to run queueProcessor

-Logging associated with the Logger used in the python worker script gets stored in `/var/log/autoreduction.log`, at present in PostProcessAdmin.py.
+Logging associated with the Logger used in the python worker script gets stored in `/var/log/autoreduction.log`.
+To modify logging setting edit `/usr/bin/autoreduction_logging_setup.py`.

 To check rpm and uninstall do `rpm -qa | grep autoreduce` and `rpm -evv name-of-rpm-package`.